 Search Tips and Best Practices

-When should I begin my internship search?
+When should I begin my search?

-How do I find an internship?
+How do I find a work-based opportunity?

 Network.
-Most internships are found through networking, or building relationships with people in your industry of interest.
+Most opportunities are found through networking, or building relationships with people in your industry of interest.
 Start with the people you know in person—share what kind of experience you are looking for and ask for further advice and connections.
 Engage new contacts through informational interviews.

 Attend career events.
 A great way to start building a professional network is to meet industry professionals in person and learn about their company and open positions.
 Attend the UNH Career and Internship Fair, join local professional associations and be sure to check out Handshake for a list of upcoming networking events and employer information sessions.